sammaxfleet/thisorthatpp5/README.md

 The fashion community has been building online now with 'OOTD' hash tags and people loving to show their fits for an occasion wether it’s a birthday or your favourite night out.
 Users could be male or female, there is an equal spread of fashion content on there.
 It is also aimed at people wanting to develop and find their own expression with their clothing.
+Another target audience could be bloggers, where they can take the latest inspiration & blog/ vlog aout it.

 ## PROJECT MANAGEMENT -